muzo38/YouGame/README.md

 Did do: implement the graphics
-Didnt do: interactive mouse sentence prompts and sound.
+Didnt do: Sound design and fast skip :(

 # Workload for stage 3: